wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 seed components.
 Record the mass of each component on the table and graph at the front of the lab.

-Is there any evidence of allometric relationships between seed mass and non-seed fruit mass across individuals of capsicum?
+-Is there any evidence of allometric relationships between seed mass and non-seed fruit mass across individuals of capsicum?

+\vspace*{3\baselineskip}

-What would allometric relationships indicate about our capacity to develop fruits for agriculture?
+-What would allometric relationships indicate about our capacity to develop fruits for agriculture?

- **PLANT IDENTIFICATION**
+\vspace*{3\baselineskip}

+## Plant Identification

  Complete the exercise(s) assigned from the plant identification section at the end of the manual.

-**PRAC 10 (WEEK 11): GERMINATION, SEEDS AND FRUITS **
+# Prac 10: Germination, Seeds And Fruits

 Fruits and seeds play an essential role in the reproduction of most plants.
 As well as being reproductive structures they also have